43615/adc-lang/MANUAL.md

   - `delta`: First Feigenbaum constant (δ)
   - `alpha`: Second Feigenbaum constant (α)
   - `epsilon`: [Machine epsilon](https://en.wikipedia.org/wiki/Machine_epsilon) for 64-bit floats.
+  - If higher precision is desired, compute it using an infinite series or similar.
+TODO: make scripts for that
 - `NNa N → NNz` generates a random natural number below *a* with a uniform distribution.
 RNG is seeded from [an OS source](https://docs.rs/getrandom/latest/getrandom/index.html#supported-targets) on demand and remains for one interpreter instance.
 Still available in [restricted mode](#os-commands), as meaningful attacks are impossible.
   - `` NZa `N `` seeds the RNG with *a* if positive, taking the lowest 256 bits.
 If *a* is `` `1 ``, it's seeded from the OS again.
+- `NFa NZb t → NFz`: Monadic trigonometric/hyperbolic functions of *a* (angles in radians), selected by *b*:
+  - `1`: sine
+  - `2`: cosine
+  - `3`: tangent
+  - `4`: hyperbolic sine
+  - `5`: hyperbolic cosine
+  - `6`: hyperbolic tangent
+  - Negative *b*: corresponding inverse functions

 # Booleans